sonountaleban/defold-crypto/README.md

 # Crypto
 This is the Crypto module for the [Defold game engine](http://www.defold.com) and it supports digests and hmac computations for SHA-256, 384 and 512.
 It is based on this [Lua binding](https://code.google.com/archive/p/sha2) and is source-code compatible with the Crypto library of Corona SDK.
+There is also a basic support for AES128 ECB and CBC encryption algorithms ([tiny-AES128-C](https://github.com/kokke/tiny-AES128-C)).

 ## Installation
 You can use Crypto in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add: